 - Reading , writing, and watching TV are permitted immediately following surgery.

--Use a cotton ball moistened with water to cleanse your eyelids of crusting and discharge every morning for one week following surgery.
+-Use a cotton ball moistened with water to cleanse your eyelids of any crusting and discharge.
+This may occur each morning for at least one week following the surgery.

 -Use dark sunglasses in bright sunlight.

--You may resume driving when you are comfortable with your vision.
+-You may resume driving when you feel comfortable with your vision.

--Resume any regular medications you are taking when you get home from the hospital.
+-Resume any regular medications you are taking when you return home from the hospital.